occivink/kakoune-vertical-selection/README.md

 See also [kakoune-text-objects](https://github.com/Delapouite/kakoune-text-objects), for integrating this plugin into your text objects.

+## Tests

+The `test.kak` file contains tests for the plugin.
+To execute these tests, simply run `kak -n -e 'source test.kak ; exit'`: if the kakoune instance stays open, the tests have somehow failed and the current state can be inspected.

 ## Trivia

 This was suggested as a primitive by @rouanth on 2017-01-09